opendnssec/opendnssec-manual/wiki/opendnssec13.md

 > Durations are represented by the format P[n]Y[n]M[n]DT[n]H[n]M[n]S. In these representations, the [n] is replaced by the value for each of the date and time elements that follow the [n].
 Leading zeros are not required.
 The capital letters 'P', 'Y', 'M', 'D', 'T', 'H', 'M', and 'S' are designators for each of the date and time elements and are not replaced.

-- P is the duration designator (historically called "period") placed at the start of the duration representation.
+- P is the duration designator (historically called `period`) placed at the start of the duration representation.
 - Y is the year designator that follows the value for the number of years.
 - M is the month designator that follows the value for the number of months.
 - D is the day designator that follows the value for the number of days.